Studio Tour in Three Themes

 Oil on wood, 48 x 36 in.

-A shelter made of fallen branches recalls Andy Goldsworthy’s land art.
-While working at the site, towering trees and shards of light evoked the feeling I had once experienced inside Barcelona’s Sagrada Família, and Antoni Gaudí’s belief that “originality consists in returning to the origin.”
+Fallen branches form a fragile refuge.
+Towering trees and shards of light reminded me of the feeling inside Barcelona’s Sagrada Família, and Gaudí’s words: “originality consists in returning to the origin.”

 Eternal